Tuesday, November 28, 2023

 OK, I’ll weigh in on the loan forgiveness debate, knowingly subjecting myself to the abuse of those who disagree (just as I’ve witnessed those who agree with me abusing those who disagree.
 Why can’t we have civil discourse anymore?
 Why can we no longer discuss issues, and instead attack each other?
 Why must any disagreement deteriorate into a bout of juvenile sibling name-calling?)

 I think I understand a lot of the resistance to President Biden’s student loan forgiveness plan.
-Basically, there’s a level of unfairness.
+Basically, there’s a juvenile sense of unfairness.
 I get that; and a part of me empathizes.
 I paid off my student loans; why does this generation get a free ride?
 Right?
 One counter argument is the inequity in the tax system, favoring the rich and the corporations.
 That also is unfair.
+Where's the outrage?

 A significant number of legislators who oppose $20K student loan forgiveness have had $6-figure PPP loans forgiven.
 That’s unfair.
 I couldn’t have been forgiven my $28K automobile loan!
 There’s far too much unfairness going around, and it’s a valid complaint, and it impacts the entire left/right liberal/conservative spectrum, and I don’t have a better idea.